auth0/docs/articles/quickstart/backend/aspnet-core-webapi/01-authorization.md

 Scopes provide a way for you to define which resources should be accessible by the user holding a given `access_token`.
 For example, you might choose to permit `read` access to a `messages` resource if a user has a **manager** access level, or a `create` access to that resource if they are an **administrator**.

-To configure scopes in your Auth0 dashboard, navigate to [your API](${manage_url}/#/apis) and choose the **Scopes** tab.
-In this area you can apply any scopes you wish, including ones called `read:messages` and `create:messages`, which will be used in this example.
+To configure scopes in your Auth0 dashboard, navigate to [your API](${manage_url}/#/apis) and select the **Scopes** tab.
+In this area you can define any scopes you wish.
+For this sample you can define ones called `read:messages` and `create:messages`.

-To ensure that n `access_token` contains the correct `scope` you can make use of the new Policy-Based Authorization in ASP.NET Core.
+To ensure that an `access_token` contains the correct `scope` you can make use of the Policy-Based Authorization in ASP.NET Core.

 ::: panel-info ASP.NET Core Policy-Based Authorization
 For a better understanding of the code which follows, it is suggested that you read the ASP.NET Core documentation on [Policy-Based Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies).